History of Pittsburgh in Timeline

 Since 2011, the Pittsburgh Dad series has showcased the Pittsburghese genre to a global YouTube audience.

-Between 2012 and 2013, the University of Pittsburgh Panthers left the Big East for the ACC.
+Between 2012 and 2013 seasons, the University of Pittsburgh Panthers left the Big East for the ACC.

-From 2012–14, suburban courses hosted Senior Players Championships.
+From 2012-14, Pittsburgh suburban courses hosted Senior Players Championships.

 In 2012, The Economist's Global Liveability Ranking placed Pittsburgh as the most livable city in the United States.

-2012: UPMC Study on Robotic Arm Movement by Thought
+2012: UPMC Study on Robotic Arm Movement Published

-In 2012, The Lancet published a UPMC study showing two 9-year quadriplegics able to move a robotic arm by thought.
+In 2012, The Lancet published a UPMC study showing two 9-year-old quadriplegics were able to move a robotic arm by thought, allowing them to pick up objects, shake hands, and even eat.

-2012: UPMC Featured in World News and Penguins Announce Training Facility
+2012: UPMC Children's Hospital Featured in World News, Pittsburgh Penguins Training Facility Announced

-In 2012, UPMC was featured in world news for patient care approaches, and the Pittsburgh Penguins announced a state of the art training facility with UPMC.
+In 2012, the UPMC Children's Hospital of Pittsburgh was featured in world news for its unique approaches to patient care.
+Also in 2012, the Pittsburgh Penguins announced a state of the art training facility with UPMC.

 2012: Hot Mass After-Hours Party

-Since 2012, the Hot Mass after-hours electronic music dance party has been a key part of Pittsburgh's electronic music scene, noted for its European nightclub vibe.
+Since 2012, the Hot Mass after-hours electronic music dance party has been a key part of Pittsburgh's electronic music scene, known for its European nightclub vibe.

-Between 2012 and 2013, the University of Pittsburgh Panthers left the Big East for the ACC.
+Between 2012 and 2013 seasons, the University of Pittsburgh Panthers left the Big East for the ACC.

 In 2013, Pittsburgh was named the 3rd "most secure" big city by Farmers Insurance.

-In 2013, Sperling's Best Places listed Pittsburgh in the "top 15 cities for baseball".
+In 2013, Sperling's Best Places listed Pittsburgh as one of the "top 15 cities for baseball".

 2013: UPMC Partners with Nazarbayev University